mr-chew/mr-chew.github.io/_posts/2022-7-19-Fee-Mgmt-System.md

 categories: [System Design]
 ---

-We will go over the essential elements a fee management system must have, its high-level, low-level design, database design.
+We will go over the essential elements a fee management system must have, its high-level, low-level design and database design.
 We will also look at some of the features that turnkey software solutions offer.

 **Table of contents:**